garronej/vite-envs/README.md

 # Motivation

-In a Vite environment, variables (`import.meta.env.VITE_FOO`) are embedded into your static website at build time when you execute `vite build`.
+In Vite, variables (`import.meta.env.VITE_FOO`) are embedded into your static website at build time, when you execute `vite build`.
 What if you want to allow the individual deploying your web app to configure the environment variables?
 `vite-envs` facilitates this by enabling you to: